County Galway Ireland · Co. Galway · Newbridge Save · Share

 By bus

-Newbridge is on the N63 corridor but not a scheduled bus stop for most services.
-Bus Éireann and other operators pass through; check local timetables.
-Nearest major bus hub is Ballinasloe (south-west on local roads).
+Newbridge sits on the N63 corridor but is not a scheduled stop for most services.
+Bus Eireann and Local Link routes serve the wider area; check current timetables.
+The nearest proper bus hub is Ballinasloe to the south.

 By train